saildot4k/saildot4k.github.io/docs/cc-files.md

         - Show Info gives a little more clarity IE where is BM executed from, what console region codes stand for etc.

 	    - Cotton Candy theme added, each version of the Crystal Chip is represented!

 	    - Added Italian and Spanish language translations.

+## To Do
+- [ ] SAS support (Apps from root with prefixes IE mc?:/APP_WLE-ISR-EXFAT-MMCE or mc?:/APP_OPL-MMCE-BETA2)
+- [ ] SAS build for BootManager and it's folder structure
+- [ ] CC1.X Boot method failover IE try next memcard
+- [ ] CC1.X BootManager boots from USB
+- [ ] CC2.0 8MB Dataflash support in FW
+    * [ ] 1056 Page Support for AT45DB642D in testing
+    * [ ] 256 Page Support for AT45DB621E in testing

 ## APPINFO.PBT Example
-Example APPINFO.PBT
+Example APPINFO.PBT Incoming

+## APPINFO.PBT w 3 Boot Options Example